tencentyun/intlcloud-documents/product/安全/应用安全/产品简介/功能介绍_intl.md

 ## Compatibility Analysis

-- Automatic compatibility test: 50 types of physical machines are provided randomly for automatic compatibility test.
-This can effectively reflect the compatibility of an app on physical machines.
+- Automatic compatibility test: 50 types of physical machines are provided randomly for automatic compatibility and adaptability testing.
+This will effectively reflect the compatibility and adaptability of the app on physical machines.

-- Test for less compatible models: 30 types of less compatible physical machines are provided for automatic compatibility test.
-This can effectively reflect the compatibility of an app on models with poor compatibility.
+- Specific tests for less compatible models: 30 types of less compatible physical machines are provided for automatic compatibility and adaptability testing.
+This can effectively reflect the compatibility and adaptability of the app on models with poor compatibility.

 ## Quality Tracking

-- App crash tracking: All kinds of real-time crash information is provided including Android Native reporting information.
-In addition to the error stack, abundant operation information when an error occurs is also collected for analysis.
+- App crash tracking: Various real-time crash information will be provided, including the information reported by Android Native.
+In addition to the error stacks, detailed operation information for every error occurrence will also be collected for further analysis.